North Circular Road

-Design

-The road was originally designed to connect local industrial communities together in addition to bypassing London, and was constructed in the 1920s and 1930s.
-It received significant upgrades after World War II, and was at one point planned to be upgraded to motorway as part of the controversial and ultimately cancelled London Ringways scheme in the late 1960s.
-In the early 1990s, the road was extended to bypass Barking and meet the A13 north of Woolwich; the sections south from here to the ferry, in Beckton and North Woolwich, are labelled the A1020 and A117 respectively, instead of A406.
+The road was constructed in the Interwar period to connect local industrial communities and by pass London.
+It was upgraded after World War II, and was at one point planned to become a motorway as part of the controversial and ultimately cancelled London Ringways scheme.
+In the early 1990s, the road was extended to bypass Barking and meet the A13 north of Woolwich, though without a direct link to the ferry.

 The road's design varies from six-lane dual carriageway to urban streets; the latter, although short, cause traffic congestion in London and are regularly featured on local traffic reports, particularly at Bounds Green.
 The uncertainty of development has caused urban decay and property blight along its route, and led to criticism over its poor pollution record.
-Several London Borough Councils have set up regeneration projects to improve the environment for communities close to the North Circular.
+Several London Borough Councils have set up regeneration projects to improve the environment for communities close to the road.

 Route

 The North Circular Road forms the northern part of a ring-road around Central London.
 It has seen substantially more investment than its counterpart, the South Circular Road, and consequently runs on more purpose-built road than urban streets, often coupled with demolition of existing houses and urban infrastructure.
 Although the route has alternative names at some points, it is generally referred to as the North Circular throughout for route planning purposes.

 The route is mostly grade-separated dual carriageway from the A40 at Hanger Lane to the A13 in Beckton except for the Drury Way/Brentfield Road junction, the Golders Green Road/Brent Street junction, Henlys Corner and the section from Bounds Green to Green Lanes.
 In areas where improvements made slowest progress and upgrades are unlikely, the original names such as Gunnersbury Avenue and Bowes Road are used.